 Today, the beautiful piece of history is a monument that you can enter and find charming cafes, souvenir shops, and a military museum with the original cannons from the 16th century.
 There are also views over the Atlantic Ocean nearby.

-Delicious Things to do in Porto
+Delicious Things to Do in Porto

 My love for Portuguese food (and my food coma) started right after my first day in the city.
-The food in Porto is simply fantastic and so fresh.
+The food in Porto is simply fantastic and fresh.
 Not only the seafood… but everything!

 There are so many hidden cafes and restaurants throughout the city that you will happily uncover some of the best that Porto has to offer in terms of food.

-Enjoy Fresh Sardines
+21. Enjoy Fresh Sardines

 You can order sardines almost everywhere in Porto because of the popularity of fish in Portuguese cuisine.
 I found awesome cafes in Ribeira and fine dining restaurants all offering amazing sardines.

-Try Traditional Francesinha
+22. Try Traditional Francesinha

 After eating seafood for a couple of days, I was hungry for traditional, local food and my friend told me about this typical Porto dish that I just had to try.